FarmFolioSoftware/FarmFolio/be0.1/README.md

 `grant all privelages on *.* to 'admin'@localhost IDENTIFIED by 'password';` And then flush privelages:
 `flush privelages`
+3. Import the existing schema with this command:
+`sudo mariadb -e "source maria_dump.sql" test`
-3. You should be able to run the example code now.
+4. You should be able to run the example code now.